 - If men could tough it out, women should too

-This thinking led to generations of female cyclists suffering through:
+This thinking left generations of female cyclists suffering through:

 - Chronic numbness in sensitive areas